Skip to Main Content

 Interpreter services

-Interpreter services are available 24/7 at no cost to plan members and providers without unreasonable delay at all medical points of contact.
+Medicare members, physicians and other providers have access to no cost interpreter services during call center business hours of operation for all medical points of contact.
 The member has the right to file a complaint or grievance if linguistic needs are not met.

 Provider guidelines

-• Providers may not request or require an individual with limited English proficiency (LEP) to provide their own interpreter.
+• Physicians and other providers may not request or require an individual with limited English proficiency (LEP) to provide their own interpreter.

-• Providers may not rely on staff other than qualified bilingual/multilingual staff to communicate directly with individuals with LEP.
+• Physicians and other providers may not rely on staff other than qualified bilingual/multilingual staff to communicate directly with individuals with LEP.

-• Providers may not rely on an adult or minor child accompanying an individual with LEP to interpret or facilitate communication.
+• Physicians and other providers may not rely on an adult or minor child accompanying an individual with LEP to interpret or facilitate communication.

 • A minor child or an adult accompanying the patient may be used as an interpreter in an emergency involving an imminent threat to the safety or welfare of the individual or the public where there is no qualified interpreter for the individual with LEP immediately available.